-The justices of the Supreme Court were similarly divided over the interpretation of the article in the law that exempts the authorities from the need to compensate for planning infringements to real-estate that "do not exceed the limits of reasonableness."
-In the Horowitz case, some of the judges held that in light of the constitutional protection of property, compensation must be paid for any damage suffered beyond de minimis.
+The justices of the Supreme Court were similarly divided over the interpretation of the article in the law that exempts the authorities from the need to compensate for planning injuries to real-estate that "do not exceed the limits of reasonableness."
+In the Horowitz case, some of the judges held that in light of the constitutional protection of property, local authority should compensate for any damage suffered beyond de minimis.
 Chief Justice Barak proposed a broader interpretation of the exemption from compensation, based on the idea that private property owners should be charged with "social responsibility."
 He proposed evaluating the question of compensation in accordance with the scope of the damage, the importance of its public purpose and the extent to which the damage is distributed.
 The greater the damage, the less important the public goal, and the less evenly distributed, the greater the obligation to compensate.
 On the other hand, the smaller the damage, the more important its public purpose, and the more equally and randomly the damage is distributed among the entire population – the lesser the obligation to compensate.
-Another Supreme Court hearing in a panel of seven justices which did not produce a binding ruling, created uncertainty among those involved in the field and increased the dependence on judicial discretion.
+Another Supreme Court hearing in a panel of seven justices, which did not produce a binding ruling, created uncertainty among those involved in the field and increased the dependence on judicial discretion.
 This was an apt demonstration of the ideological differences between the justices.
 Opposing Chief Justice Barak's distributive approach, which supported the imposition of social responsibility on property owners, was his deputy, Justice Mishael Cheshin.
 Cheshin, who consistently upheld the defense of private property in his rulings, objected to imposing this social responsibility.
 The following socio-economic worldview was the foundation of his position on the issue:

 "Today's real-estate owners – including the respondent - are not necessarily more well-to-do economically and financially than others in their community.
 And for some of them, the land infringed upon is their only property.
 Indeed, today’s feudal lords are capitalist feudalists.
 They are no longer the feudal lords of days past.
 It behooves us therefore to be more careful with those whose property, possibly their only property, is harmed by planning programs...
 This is also how to uphold the justice of equality, which is so vital to the existence of a healthy community..."